Villfuk02/Project-Nitrogen/Documentation/Notes/Terrain Type.md

 ideas
 - [ ] rocky with canyons
 - [ ] flat, sandy with monoliths / spires
+    - we NEED a tile that has height 0 on one axis and 2 on another
 - [ ] pyramids
 - [ ] hilly, grassy with rivers
 - [ ] rocky with lava rivers